Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Leaves contain a chemical called chlorophyll.
 This chemical turns the gas carbon dioxide or CO2 into stored energy in the plant.
 All the wood in a big tree comes from carbon dioxide taken out of the air.

 A light year is the distance light travels in a year.
 Light travels at a speed of approximately 186,000 miles per second.
-In a year there are 31,536,000 seconds so the distance light travels is about six million million miles (6 trillion miles).
+So in one second it could travel around our planet at the equator over 7 times!
+In a year, there are 31,536,000 seconds, so the distance light travels is about six million million miles (6 trillion miles).
 That's 6 with 12 zeroes after it.
 Light years are used to describe how far away stars are because the number in miles would be too long to write down.

 Our nearest star is Proxima Centauri, a red dwarf star just a little over 4 light years away.
 That's 24 trillion miles.
 Our Sun is also a star, but it is still really, really far away, in fact 93 million miles.
 Some stars are so far away that it takes light millions of years to reach us, so we see the stars as they were millions of years ago.